 Course Hero-Woodrow Wilson Fellowship for Excellence in Teaching

-The Course Hero-WW Fellowship will recognize junior faculty candidates who exhibit balance between scholarly excellence and a commitment to outstanding undergraduate teaching practice that creates a new level of engagement for students in and beyond the classroom.
+The non-tenure-track Course Hero-WW Fellowship will recognize candidates who exhibit a commitment to outstanding undergraduate teaching practice that creates a new level of engagement for students in and beyond the classroom.
 In short, Fellows will be emerging heroes in their fields, on a clear trajectory to become great college educators.
 (For examples of the kind of teaching excellence Course Hero promotes, see https://www.coursehero.com/heroes.)

-Exceptional candidates provide evidence of outstanding progress in developing a research dossier for tenure and of excellence in undergraduate teaching.
+Exceptional candidates provide evidence of excellence in undergraduate teaching.
 Exceptional candidates teach in ways that

 - • build student confidence and mastery of a subject;